zkamvar/ELI2017/README.md

      3. Project Plan
         1. Introduction
         2. Rationale and Significance
+        3. Approach
-        3. Approach iv.
-Evaluation Plan
+     4. Evaluation Plan
 3. Bibliography and References Cited (no page limit; save as 'BibliographyReferencesCited.pdf') (Note, there is a trick to [generating a separate pdf] for the bibliography in LaTeX)